The 15 Best Types of Roof Vents to Consider for Your Home

 Exhaust Vents

 An exhaust vent prevents hot air from circulating around your attic by releasing it outside.
-Since hot air holds moisture that can result in mold, exhaust vents expel substances that can damage your roof or other sections of your home.
+Since hot air holds moisture, it can create a breeding ground for mold.
+Exhaust vents help remove it to keep nearby areas dry and reduce the risk of roof and structural damage.
 The key to increasing ventilation efficiency is to spread exhaust vents across your structure.

 Intake Vents